NB Power Restoration Update

-Fredericton, N.B. – NB Power is working around the clock to restore power to the remaining approximately 16,000 customers who have been knocked off line by the most damaging series of winter storms to hit the utility in more than a decade.
+Fredericton, N.B. – More than 250 power line and tree trimming crews are battling challenging weather and working conditions to restore power to approximately 4,400 customers who remain off line following the most damaging series of winter storms in recent history.

 In addition, customers who are using an alternative heat source should take care to ensure it is properly vented and being operated according to the manufacturers' instructions for their own safety.
 Customers with questions about their own situation can call our customer care line at 1-800-663-6272.